-The Legal Officer 2 (LO2) performs the Legal Officer functions and produces the required results.
+The Legal Officer 1 (LO1) performs the legal officer functions and produces the required results.
 The functions and results achieved will differ depending upon the specific legal team involved.
 Each team may have different emphases on certain results due to client needs or due to the subject matter expertise of the team.

-The LO2 position represents the intermediate level position for legal officers within the GoA and is part of a growth series for Legal Officers from entry to experienced/full-working level (LO1 to LO3).
-The position moves beyond the entry level to apply additional knowledge and experience.
-This position will require limited guidance on routine files.
-For more complex files, this position will usually require guidance from more senior lawyers.
+The LO1 position represents the entry/developmental level position for legal officers within the GoA and is part of a growth series for Legal Officers from entry to experienced/full-working level (LO1 to LO3).
+The position performs primarily routine or supporting work with oversight by more senior lawyers.
+This position is structured to maximize developmental opportunities, designed for individuals recently admitted to the bar.